yinrong/node-db-version/README.md

 ==================
 Version control for database like MySQL.

-Each SQL in a file will be executed only once.
+Each SQL in the file will be executed only once.

 __sqls.txt__
 ```sql